I hope you are doing well.

 Although this next article speaks to middle school students, there is some good background that might be of value if your Master’s thesis involves experiential learning.

 I hope you found some of these ideas useful and interesting.
+And I hope you feel as though you know a bit more about adult education that you did before we started.

 Until next time, have a great week